-That the Minutes of the:

-- Ordinary Council Meeting held 21 November 2017; - Audit, Risk and Government Committee Meeting held 27 November 2017; and - Property Committee Meeting held 6 December 2017
+That the Minutes of the Ordinary Council Meeting held 21 November 2017, the Audit, Risk and Governance Committee Meeting held 27 November 2017 and the Property Committee Meeting held 6 December 2017 be taken as read and confirmed as a true and correct record.

-7.2 BRIEFINGS
+7.2 CONCEPT BRIEFINGS

-The following Briefings are in line with the 'Best Practice' approach to Council Policy P672 "Agenda Briefings, Concept Forums and Workshops", and document to the public the subject of each Briefing.
-The practice of listing and commenting on briefing sessions, is recommended by the Department of Local Government and Regional Development's "Council Forums Paper" as a way of advising the public and being on public record.
+The following Concept Briefings which have taken place since the last Ordinary Council Meeting are in line with the 'Best Practice' approach to Council Policy P672 "Agenda Briefings, Concept Forums and Workshops", and document to the public the subject of each Briefing.
+This practice is recommended by the Department of Local Government and Communities "Council Forums" Operational Guidelines as a way of advising the public and being on public record.